Compact space: Basic examples

 In two dimensions, closed disks are compact since for any infinite number of points sampled from a disk, some subset of those points must get arbitrarily close either to a point within the disc, or to a point on the boundary.
+Likewise, a circle in the plane is compact (easily seen by its being closed and bounded).
 However, an open disk is not compact, because a sequence of points can tend to the boundary—without getting arbitrarily close to any point in the interior.
 Likewise, spheres are compact, but a sphere missing a point is not since a sequence of points can still tend to the missing point, thereby not getting arbitrarily close to any point within the space.
 Lines and planes are not compact, since one can take a set of equally-spaced points in any given direction without approaching any point.

 Definitions

 Various definitions of compactness may apply, depending on the level of generality.

 A subset of Euclidean space in particular is compact if and only if it is closed and bounded.
 This implies, by the Bolzano–Weierstrass theorem, that any infinite sequence from the set has a subsequence that converges to a point in the set.
 Various equivalent notions of compactness, such as sequential compactness and limit point compactness, can be developed in general metric spaces.

 In contrast, the different notions of compactness are not equivalent in general topological spaces, and the most useful notion of compactness—originally called bicompactness—is defined using covers consisting of open sets (see Open cover definition below).

 That this form of compactness holds for closed and bounded subsets of Euclidean space is known as the Heine–Borel theorem.
 Compactness, when defined in this manner, often allows one to take information that is known locally—in a neighbourhood of each point of the space—and to extend it to information that holds globally throughout the space.
 An example of this phenomenon is Dirichlet's theorem, to which it was originally applied by Heine, that a continuous function on a compact interval is uniformly continuous; here, continuity is a local property of the function, and uniform continuity the corresponding global property.